Jyess/RecipeBook/README.md

 </details>

 ## About
 This is a project I made during my professional degree.
-I decided to make an Android applciation to browse through tons of recipes.
+I decided to make an Android application to browse through tons of recipes.
 I used the API
 [TheMealDB](https://www.themealdb.com/api.php).

 ### Built with